 Common plastic materials used in molding include polypropylene, ABS, and polyethylene, each offering unique properties for different applications.
 Polypropylene is known for its flexibility and chemical resistance, while ABS provides strength and impact resistance.
 Polyethylene, in its various forms, is widely used due to its durability and cost-effectiveness.
 Choosing the right material is crucial for achieving optimal performance and quality in the final product.

 When it comes to injection molding, we use thermoplastic polymers.
 These are plastics that can be melted and softened by heating and then solidified by cooling.
 It’s important to know which type of thermoplastic material to use depending on what you’re making.
-We use materials like polyethylene, polycarbonate4, nylon, polypropylene, and high-impact polystyrene.
+We use materials like polyethylene, polycarbonate, nylon, polypropylene, and high-impact polystyrene.
 Picking the right material for your project can make it work better and cost less.

 Polypropylene (PP)